Gustaf Dalén: The accident in 1912

 Early in 1912, Dalén was blinded in an acetylene explosion during a test of maximum pressure for the accumulators.
-Later the same year he was awarded the Nobel Prize for physics for his work on lighthouse technology.
+Later the same year he was awarded the Nobel Prize in Physics for his work on lighthouse technology.
 Too ill to attend the presentation, Dalén had his brother, ophthalmologist Professor Albin Dalén of the Caroline Institute, stand in his place.

-The presentation speech praised the quality of sacrificing personal safety in scientific experimentation, a compliment that compared Dalén with Nobel himself.
+The presentation speech praised the quality of sacrificing personal safety in scientific experimentation, a compliment that compared Dalén with Alfred Nobel himself.
 Despite his blindness, Dalén controlled AGA until his death in 1937.
 He received over 100 patents during his lifetime.

 Dalén died on 9 December 1937 at the age of 68.